 The topic of home ownership for military families is a hot one.
 I absolutely agree that there are many reasons that a military family may want to buy a house: the pleasure of being able to do whatever you want to the house, the guarantee that you won’t have to move mid-tour, the difficulty in finding a place that will accept certain pets, even the possibility that you might make some money.
 It is a lot less clear whether buying a house makes financial sense for a military family.
 Let’s take a relatively generic hypothetical scenario and see how the numbers play out.

 I’m going to use an imaginary house located in Hampton Roads.
-(It’s imaginary, but the numbers are backed up by research and experience.)
+(It’s imaginary, but the numbers are backed up by research and experience.
+This article was originally published in 2016, when these numbers made sense, but the math remains the same.)

 Purchase price: $200,000